icoxfog417/awesome-text-summarization/README.md

   * Computer suggests important information from the document, and the human decide to use it or not.
 It uses information retrieval, and text mining way.

-#### End-to-End Model
+#### Encoder-Decoder Model

-The end-to-end approach tries to learn the process to convert the input document to the summary directly.
 The encoder-decoder model is most simple but powerful model, that from machine translation.
 The encoder encodes the input document, and decoder generates the summary from the encoded representation.

 ![encoder_decoder.png](./images/encoder_decoder.png)
 *[Computer, respond to this email](https://research.googleblog.com/2015/11/computer-respond-to-this-email.html)*